CodeMaxx/CodeMaxx.github.io/_posts/2017-06-12-writeup-pwnablekr_todders_bottle.md

 ctf_category: Pwn
 ---

-**[pwnable.kr](https://pwnable.kr) is a wargame site which provides various pwn challenges regarding system exploitation.
-The main purpose of pwnable.kr is having "fun" while improving one's hacking skills ;)**
+> [pwnable.kr](https://pwnable.kr) is a wargame site which provides various pwn challenges regarding system exploitation.
+The main purpose of pwnable.kr is having "fun" while improving one's hacking skills ;)
+{: .prompt-info }

 Toddler's Bottle is a section of easy-ish challenges.
 This writeup contains solutions to almost all of the challenges in that section.